hmrc/vat-service-guide/source/documentation/set-up.html.md

 <a href="figures/agents-sign-up.png" target="blank">Open the agent registers client for VAT process diagram in a new tab</a>.

-1. Agent signs in to Government Gateway account
+1. Agent signs in to agent services Government Gateway account
 2. Agent confirms VRN of client
 3. Agent confirms client is sole trader or limited company
-4. Agent confirms client details eg NINO/DOB for sole trader, CRN for limited company
+4. Agent confirms client details, for example NINO/DOB for sole trader, CRN for limited company
+5. Agent confirms their own email address
+6. Agent signs up client to receive emails
-5. Agent confirms client's email address
+7. Agent confirms client's email address
-6. Client verifies their email address
+8. Client verifies their email address
 7. Agent agrees to terms of participation for self and client
 8. Agent waits 24 hours to see if client is approved to sign up

 We will develop supporting content that allows a business to identify whether they need to:

-  * register for tax and then sign up for VAT (MTD)
+  * register for VAT and then sign up for VAT (MTD)
-  * sign up only
+  * sign up for VAT (MTD) only

-After a business signs up they are informed of their updated obligations.
+After a business signs up they are informed of their update obligations.

-The sign-up service requests minimal information from the business such as e-mail address.
-It reuses information provided as part of identity checking.

 We will enable businesses or agents to register and sign up through GOV.UK.
-You can also link to the service from your software.
+We encourage you to link to the service from your software.

-> Note: The link to ‘Choose accounting software’ on the sign-up confirmation page will remain inactive until VAT (MTD) leaves Controlled Go Live.

 ## Business registers for VAT (MTD)

 Sole traders and limited companies can sign up for VAT (MTD).
-They must sign up before first use, even if they have already signed up for VAT (MTD) for income tax.
+They must sign up before first use, even if they have already signed up for VAT (MTD) for Income Tax.

 <img src="figures/business-registers-vat.png" alt="Business registers for VAT process diagram" border="1px"; style="width:500px;" />